AlibabaCloudDocs/icms_mqtt/intl.en-US/Authorization and Authentication/Signature authentication.md

 # Signature authentication {#concept_g5d_mk4_hhb .concept}

-This topic describes how to calculate a signature and create a signature in the console when signature authentication is used by AliwareMQ for IoT.
+This topic describes how to calculate a signature and create a signature in the console when signature authentication is used by MQ for MQTT.

 ## Use the MQTT SDK to access the MQTT broker {#section_k3l_4k4_hhb .section}